 Continued from the top . . .

-1900s wedding gowns like this one were designed to showcase the curves S-shaped corsets gave Victorian women.
-Fitted high waistlines accentuated in all the right places.
-Frilled bodices, like those seen in this wedding gown, enhanced the bosom.
-Puffy sleeves, known as Gigot sleeves, tapered to fit tightly around the forearm.
-They, along with the era's hallmark high necklines, ensured no flash of a woman's skin was exposed--a no-no of the Victorian times.
+1900s wedding gowns like this one were designed to showcase the curves S-shaped corsets gave women of the Victorian era.
+Fitted, high waistlines were accentuated in all the right places.
+Frilled bodices enhanced the bosom.
+Puffy sleeves, known as gigot sleeves, tapered to fit tightly around the forearms.
+They, along with the era's hallmark high necklines, ensured no flash of the woman's skin was exposed--a no-no in Victorian times.

-In quiet rebellion of the 'keep it all covered' mindset of the Victorian era, a circa 1900 antique engagement ring allows a sliver of skin to peek through its diamond swirls.
-This hand-wrought antique ring features an old mine cut diamond with twelve rose cut diamonds billowing around it.
+In quiet rebellion against the "keep it all covered" mindset of the Victorian era, antique engagement rings circa 1900 allowed a sliver of skin to peek through its diamond swirls.
+This hand-wrought antique ring features a classic mine-cut diamond, with twelve rose-cut diamonds surrounding it.

-During this decade, brides began to relax just a little.
-Collars became a tad looser and necks dared to expose themselves a little bit more.
-Gigot sleeves were still the rage, but waistlines dropped as well, allowing brides to breathe a bit and giving them a more free-flowing silhouette.
+During this decade, brides began to relax a little.
+Collars became a tad looser, and women dared to expose their necks a bit more.
+Gigot sleeves were still the rage, but waistlines dropped, allowing brides to breathe a bit more easily, and giving them a more relaxed, free-flowing silhouette.

-Diamonds freely flow throughout this spectacular Edwardian antique engagement ring.
-Circa 1910, it has a GIA certified old European cut diamond at its center that is highlighted by a collection of 62 round single and rectangular table cut diamonds.
+Diamonds freely flow throughout this spectacular Edwardian era circa 1910 antique engagement ring.
+It has a GIA-certified, old European cut diamond at its center, highlighted by a collection of 62 round single and rectangular table-cut diamonds.

-Tiered lace was all the rage during the teen decade.
+Tiered lace was also in fashion during this decade.
 Brides demanded elegance and soft romance.
-Often they opted for wedding dresses and accessories featuring sheer lace with a floral pattern.
-The bodice, hemline, veil and bouquet runner in this wedding ensemble showcase that trend.
+They often opted for wedding dresses and accessories featuring sheer lace with floral patterns.
+The bodice, hemline, veil, and bouquet runner in this wedding ensemble showcase that trend.

-Hallmarks of the 1910 decade, straight lines and lacy adornment can be spotted in this Edwardian antique engagement ring.
-Two bezel set old European cut diamonds float among the lines while accent diamonds flutter like airy lace around them.
+Hallmarks of the 1910s--straight lines and lacy adornments--are featured in this Edwardian antique engagement ring.
+Two bezel-set old European cut diamonds float among the lines, while accent diamonds flutter like airy lace around them.

 In terms of headdresses, the 1920s were all about the cloche.
-French for bell-shaped, the cloche hugged the wearer's head closely.
-So popular was the hat that 1920 brides adapted their veils to include a lacy version of one, attaching their bridal veil layers to either the back or sides.
-Beautiful draping, simple cutting and flowy fabrication defined the wedding dresses of this era.
+French for "bell," the cloche hugged the wearer's head closely.
+So popular was the hat that 1920s brides adapted their veils to include a lacy version of the cloche, attaching their bridal veil layers to either the back or sides.
+Beautiful draping, simple cuts, and flowing fabrics defined the wedding dresses of this era.

 By the 1920s, brides were daring to show much more skin.
 Hemlines rose, allowing the decade's T-bar shoe craze to be seen.
 This Parisian bride lets her veil take center stage, with a floor-sweeping length and a beaded headband to give it lots of Great Gatsby appeal.

-Ever since a fascination with the rich and famous entered the human psyche, engagement rings -- most of which would now be classified as antique engagement rings by virtue of their age -- have played starring roles in all the many facets of pop culture.
-What are some of the most prominent antique engagement rings to grace the world of TV, movies, art and Hollywood celebrities?
+Ever since a fascination with the rich and famous entered the human psyche, engagement rings have played starring roles in many facets of pop culture, gracing the world of movies, art, and Hollywood celebrities?

 Antique Engagement Rings in Classic Hollywood

 A pear-shaped jaw-dropper, the ring was purchased by Richard Burton in 1969.
-The whopping 69.42-carat gemstone was sold to Burton by Cartier for a then record of $1.1 million.
-By the time the couple divorced in 1978, Taylor was able to sell it for $5 million, a sum which she donated to charity.
+The whopping 69.42-carat gemstone was sold to Burton by Cartier for a then-record of $1.1 million.
+By the time the couple divorced in 1978, Taylor was able to sell it for $5 million, which she donated to charity.

-Of course, no discussion of iconic Hollywood vixens would be complete without mentioning Marilyn Monroe.
-The ring Joe DiMaggio slipped on the blonde bombshell's finger when they said "I do" in 1954 doubled as a wedding band and engagement ring.
-An eternity band channel set all the way around with rectangular diamonds, this ring radiated shine befitting the effervescent star.
+Of course, no discussion of iconic Hollywood actresses would be complete without mentioning Marilyn Monroe.
+The engagement ring Joe DiMaggio slipped on the blonde bombshell's finger when they said "I do" in 1954 doubled as a wedding band.
+An eternity band channel-set with baguette diamonds, this ring radiated shine befitting the effervescent star.

 Antique Engagement Rings on the Big Screen